How to access Cerdelga from Saudi Arabia, the named-patient import pathway, 2026

 Can Cerdelga replace enzyme-replacement therapy?
 For eligible adult Gaucher type 1 patients, Cerdelga offers an oral alternative to IV ERT.
 Your specialist will discuss whether switching is appropriate for your case.

 Will private insurance cover this?
 Cash-pay is the default.
-Some Saudi private insurers reimburse named-patient imports on case-by-case approval; we supply documentation for your submission but do not process insurance claims directly.
+Some Saudi Arabia private insurers reimburse named-patient imports on case-by-case approval; we supply documentation for your submission but do not process insurance claims directly.

-Add me to the Cerdelga waitlist> Examples and timings above are composite illustrations drawn from published sources and typical named-patient patterns.
+Examples and timings above are composite illustrations drawn from published sources and typical named-patient patterns.
 Your individual case is assessed by your physician and our clinical-regulatory team; Reserve Meds does not guarantee outcomes or timelines.

-Clinical & regulatory review: Reserve Meds clinical team and AI regulatory-counsel review pipeline.
+Clinical & regulatory review: Mohammad Ali, MD (US-trained physician, Chief AI Officer, Reserve Meds).
 Last medically reviewed: 2026-04-23.